nolan1024/Wadiyatalkinabeet/readme.md

 ## Notes

-Unfortunately GitHub implements a 25mb upload limit so the archive has to be fetched from tbls.kezza.vip, this is all automated.
+Unfortunately GitHub implements a 25mb upload limit per file so the archive has to be fetched from tbls.kezza.vip, this is all automated if your selfhosting so no need to stress.

 ---